 8.0 out of 10

-Sushi Jidai is one of my husband favorite Japanese restaurant for Sushi.
-That’s why he brought me there to try it and I have to say these sushi or rolls doesn’t taste like anything I’ve tried before in other Sushi restaurants.
+Sushi Jidai is one of my husband’s favorite Japanese restaurants for sushi.
+That’s why he brought me there to try it, and I have to say that these sushi or rolls don’t taste like anything I’ve tried before in other sushi restaurants.

-The cuisine is much more refined here, with a real work on the recipes and a real execution made by a chef who learned in or at least from a Japanese chef.
+The cuisine is much more refined here, with real work on the recipes and real execution by a chef who learned from or at least from a Japanese chef.
 Not a cook or an employee.

-I still love normal sushi which by the way is more about the quality of the ingredients and the cooking of the rice than anything else.
-But when we want to spoil ourself with some “gastronomic” or “revisited” rolls at a relatively low price, this is the place to go.
+I still love normal sushi, which, by the way, is more about the quality of the ingredients and the cooking of the rice than anything else.
+But when we want to spoil ourselves with some “gastronomic” or “revisited” rolls at a relatively low price, this is the place to go.

-Note that we paid 129 euros for all of this and with a 20% discount from the fork, Sushi being already an expensive option this one almost becoming a premium one.
-It’s not the restaurant you will go and eat every day unless you are loaded but once in a while this is refreshing.
+Note that we paid 129 euros for all of this, and with a 20% discount from the fork, sushi, which is already an expensive option, almost becomes a premium one.
+It’s not the kind of restaurant you will go to and eat at every day unless you are loaded, but once in a while, this is refreshing.

 Informations